smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Expand map to rounded grid size, grey gridlines, add: projection and square sizes to legend;
 * Test margin expansion and limits;
 * Setup grid size correctly;
+* Create SLD for each map so styles can be used in GIS tools;

 TODO:

 * Add maps to report;
 * Setup map scaling and pixel size correctly;
-* Add next higher geolevel to complete boundaries; handle R error values (-1);
+* Add next higher geolevel to complete boundaries for the extent of the map;
+* Handle null data/R error values (-1);
 * Fix timeouts in front end export;
 * Add parameter to "disable" vector grid;
-* Create SLD for each map so styles can be used in GIS tools

 If feasible: